unilaiva/unilaiva-songbook/README.md

 that there indeed is a (partial) measure, like this: `| -`

 If it is necessary to mark beats, use `.` as a chord name, like this: `\[.]`.
+Also underlining for lyrics can be used as a last resort.

+### Melodies ###

 Full melodies are written using `lilypond` syntax.
 See documentation in [http://lilypond.org/](http://lilypond.org/).
 It seems best to put `lilypond` parts outside of verses (but inside of a song) to ensure correct line breaking.

+### Repeats and choruses ###

+By putting a verse between `\beginchorus` and `\endchorus` instead of `\beginverse` and `\endverse`, a vertical line will be shown on the left side of the verse in question.
+In this songbook that visual que is used to mark an immediate repetition of that verse.

+When some other phrase (than a verse) is repeated, the repeated part is to be put between `\lrep` and `\rrep` macros.
+If the repeat count is anything else than two, it will be indicated by putting `\rep{3}` after the `\rrep` macro (replacing `3` with the actual repeat count).
+If the span of the repeat is clear (for example exactly one line), `\rep{}` macro can be used by itself.

+Actual choruses i.e. verses that are jumped to more than once throughout the song can be marked with `\beginchorus` or `\beginverse` (depending on their repeat behaviour), but each lyrics line within them ought to be prefixed with `\chorusindent` macro, which indents the line a bit.
+Elsewhere in the song, you can mark the spots from where to jump to chorus with `\jumptochorus{Beginning words of the chorus}`.

 #### Tags ####